When trying to access the Kepion Web Server, you receive the error: "HTTP Error 503. The service is unavailable."

-A common cause for this error is that the password for the Kepion Service Identity has been changed.
+A common cause for this error is that the password for the Kepion Service Identity (SI) has been changed.
 This is especially common if the Kepion SI is also a user account, rather than a dedicated service account.
-To resolve this:

-1) From the Kepion Web Server machine, open Internet Information Services (IIS) Manager by searching for inetmgr from the Windows OS.
+1. From the Kepion Web Server machine, search for inetmgry from the Windows OS to open the Internet Information Services (IIS) Manager.

-2) Select Application Pools, right click on Kepion Planning and select the option Advanced Settings...
+2. Select Application Pools, right-click Kepion Planning, and select Advanced Settings...

-4) Ensure you have Custom account selected, and click on the "Set..." button.
+4. Ensure you have Custom account selected then click Set...

 Security Policy Permissions

-Another potential cause of this error is that the Kepion Service Identity is attempting to access the Web Server, but it doesn't have permission to Log on as a batch job in the Local Security Policy.
+Another potential cause of the 503 error is that the Kepion SI is attempting to access the Web Server, but it doesn't have permission to Log on as a batch job in your Local Security Policy app.

-Either add your Kepion SI credentials to the list below, or add them to one of the groups in the list to resolve the error.
+Tip: You can either add your Kepion SI credentials to the list above or or add them to one of the groups in the list.

 5. Select Check Names to find your Kepion SI credentials.